JakeFriesen/SENG440_DCT/README.md

     - Need to decide if this is work figuring out
 [X] Try out compiler optimization flags
-    - -O3 works quite well, -ftree-vectorize is even better but needs to be verified on system [ ] Check for saturation vs wraparound addition
+    - -O3 works quite well, -ftree-vectorize is even better but needs to be verified on system
+    - Verified on VM -ftree-vectorize -O3 works the same [ ] Check for saturation vs wraparound addition
 [X] Optimize for loops in dct_2d function
 [X] Figure out how the butterfly macro is eliminating the multiplies
     - Automatically replaces mul with add and shifts
 [ ] Von Neuman rounding - should be performed at every truncation - currently not done at all?
+    -Added some basic non vn rouding, doesn't change results much

 File Handling:
+[X] Negative number support in write/read to file functions
+    -Added, minimal testing done
-[ ] Negative number support in write/read to file functions [ ] Constant line length for saving images
+[ ] Constant line length for saving images

+ARM:
+[X] File can't be opened on VM
+    -Fixed, must run executable from top dir, otherwise the path for the image must be changed

 Other:
 [ ] Start UML documentation / Schematics